bazel-contrib/SIG-rules-authors/go-tutorial.md

 We will talk about the "test" command later.
 As we do not have any tests defined in the project.

-So the commands build, run and test are pretty easy to get your head around, but the third part of the command was a bit confusing for me when I first learned bazel.
+So the commands build, run, and test are pretty easy to get your head around, but the third part of the command was a bit confusing for me when I first learned bazel.
 The "//..." or "//:something" is what is called a target.

 You can refer to the documentation [here](https://bazel.build/run/build#bazel-build).
-The text "//..." and "//:go-code-tutorial" are all the targets in a given directory or is the name of a specific target.
+The text "//..." and "//:go-code-tutorial" are all the targets in a given directory or the name of a specific target.
 Some commands like build and test can run multiple targets, while a command like run can only execute one target.